Read This First

 Prompt 1: Many moralists invoke the “ self-evident ” nature of morality to substantiate their diverse notions of morality.
 Rigorously critique the intrinsic weaknesses in this argument.

-The section works by contrast: Subjectivity of Self-Evidence as a load-bearing piece, Circular Reasoning as a supporting reason, and Disagreement in Moral Intuitions as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Subjectivity of Self-Evidence as a load-bearing piece, Circular Reasoning as a supporting reason, and Disagreement in Moral Intuitions as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Subjectivity of Self-Evidence distinct from Circular Reasoning.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Subjectivity of Self-Evidence distinct from Circular Reasoning.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-The added philosophical insight is that Self-Evident Morality often becomes confused when motivational force is mistaken for justificatory force.
-A claim can feel urgent, humane, or socially necessary while still needing an account of what makes it binding.
+A common mistake in Self-Evident Morality is to confuse motivational force with justificatory force.
+A claim can feel urgent, humane, or socially necessary while still needing an account of what, if anything, makes it binding.

 If a proposition is self-evident, then it is universally recognized as true.